-14.1 CWWC and Confederation Council Members are the Officials by function.

-They nominate the complete team of Officials for the event sport part, which includes: Technical Delegate, Chief Judge, Head Judges, Safety Captain, Chief of the Course, Competition Manager, Dock Marshals and assistants, Judges and Scorers.
-At large events, more officials can be nominated with additional duties required for a good coordination, such as registration, cable operation, doping control, cable security, features, safety, TVProduction, water rescue, medical team, team captains coordinator etc.,

-- 14.2 Officials achieve qualification levels by attending seminars and taking exams.
+- 14.1 All Officials must be members of their respective federations. - 14.2 CWWC and Confederation Council Members are the Officials by function.
+They nominate the complete team of Officials for all International Events, which includes the Technical Officers (Technical Delegate, Competition Manager, Dock Marshals and assistants), the judging team (Chief Judge, Judges) and Scorers.
+At large events, more officials can be nominated with additional duties required for a good coordination, such as Safety Captain, Chief of Course, or specific tasks manager for registration, cable operation, doping control, cable security, features, safety, TV production, water rescue, medical team, team captains coordinator etc., - 14.3 Officials achieve qualification levels by attending seminars and taking exams.
 CWWC and confederation council members are elected through IWWF procedures.
-Some Officials for large events are selected on their area of expertise, experience in sport and availability. - 14.3 Officials qualification levels are \(1 Star) to \\\\\\(6 Star).
+Officials for large events are selected on their area of expertise, experience in sport and availability. - 14.4 Officials qualification levels are (1 Star) to (6 Star).
 Officials will need at least the same number of stars as the event.

-For International events, all officials including the scorer will require the education from the International Seminar.
-The Chief Judge must have at least 4 Stars and the scorer at least 3 Stars. - 14.4 Gaining levels for Officials
+For International events, all officials including the scorer will require education from an International Seminar i.e a seminar conducted by CWWC approved Instructor, held in English.
+The theoretical exam will have to be passed on line before the physical seminar.

+14.5 Gaining levels for Officials

-Official Level Official Level Assistant Judge How to acquire level (1 star) Theory 1 Theory 1+ Scoring 1 Theory 1+ Judging 1 Grassroots seminar (2 stars) Theory 2 Theory 2 + Scoring 2 Theory 2 + Judging 2 Grassroots seminar (3 stars) Theory 3 Theory 3+ Scoring 3 Theory 3+ Judging 3 Advanced seminar (4 stars) Theory 4 Theory 4+ Scoring 4 + live results Theory 4+ Judging 4 Advanced seminar (5 stars) (5 stars) Appointed JDC clinic + practice + appointed CWWC JDC clinic (6 stars) Appointed str Appointed Appointed Appointed
+Official Level Technical Scorer Judge How to acquire Officers level (1 Star) Theory 80% + TO1 Theory 80% Theory 80% National or +Scoring 1 +Judging 1 International seminar (2 Star) T02 Scoring 2 Judging 2 National or International seminar (3 Star) T03 Scoring 3+live Judging 3 National or results International seminar (4 Star) Theory 90%+ Scoring 4 + event Judging 4+ event International Seminar+ event assessment assessment assessment event assessment

-Depending on the type of test and the score in the theoretical and practical tests, participants will be awarded the corresponding qualification, from 1 to 4 Stars.

-In the theoretical exam, all seminar participants are tested in the following topics: General, Ranking, Running Competitions, Safety, Judging and Calculation, Scorers and judges will be additionally evaluated on their specific knowledge.

-Assistants do not have to take part in the practical exams.
-Other participants can take part in either one or both practical exams for scoring and/or judging.

-In the practical scoring exam, the participants will be tested using the scoring software and creating start lists and results.

-In the practical judging exam, the participants are tested in judging a heat of a competition or on a video.
+IWWF Cable Wakeboard World Council - office@cablewakeboard.net

+(5 Star) Appointed Scoring 5+ livestream Judging 5 JDC Clinic + Appointed (6 Star) Appointed Appointed Appointed Appointed

+It is up to the National Federations to educate National Officials.
+National Federations are invited to contact CWWC to ask for support to organise National or International Seminars.

+International Officials are educated and granted levels in the following categories: Technical Officer, Scorer or Judge.

+Technical Officers can act at events as Technical Delegate, Competition Manager Dock Marshall, Safety Officers, Registration etc. Judges can act at event as Judge and Dock Marshall.
+Scorers can act at event as Scorer, Dock Marshall and registration officer.

+Judges and Scorers have to pass theoretical and practical exams to acquire 1-4 Star.

+Chief Judge at international event must pass both Technical Officer and judging exams.

+4 Star qualification is granted by a senior Official upon assessment at an event.

+All 4 Star International Officials can apply to become seminar instructors.
+They will be appointed by the relevant Council.